spatie/laravel-medialibrary/README.md

     ...
 ```

 All files of the medialibrary will be stored on that disk.

-If you are planning on working with the image manipulations you should configure a queue on your service with the name specified in the config file.
+If you are planning on
+working with the image manipulations you should configure a queue on your service
+with the name specified in the config file.

 ## Basic usage

 In essence the medialibrary is very simple.
-All files added to the library are associated a record in the db.
+All files added to the library are associated with record in the db.
 All examples in this readme assume that you have already have a news model set up.
 Of course this package will work with any Eloquent model.